tim-hardcastle/Pipefish/README.md

 * Charm comes with Go and SQL interop for all your backend needs.
 * (Also the system for embedding other languages is extensible if this does not in fact meet all your needs.)
 * Charm allows and encourages you to write your applications as microservices, giving you a natural way to encapsulate data and manage access to it.
 * Charm’s syntax is based on mainstream productivity languages, principally Python and Go.
-It has a shallow or indeed invisible learning curve: you can learn the simple bits of the language without knowing that the other parts exist.
+It has a shallow or indeed invisible learning curve: you can learn the simple parts of the language without knowing that the other parts exist.
 * Charm's roadmap includes a point where (like e.g. Golang) we freeze the core language around a small set of sufficiently powerful features and try to remain permanently in version 1.x.

 ## Documents